icerpc/icerpc-docs/pages/icerpc-core/customization/protocol-connection.md

 ## The protocol connection abstraction

-A server, a client connection and a connection cache all manage [connections](../connection/client-vs-server-connections).
+A server, a client connection and a connection cache all manage [connections][connections].
 These somewhat low-level connections are represented by the protocol connection abstraction.
 A protocol connection:

 - holds a transport connection such as a QUIC connection or a tcp connection
 - implements a RPC protocol layer over this transport connection